wirenboard/linux/Documentation/hwmon/ntc_thermistor.rst

 are suitable or the user can get the resistance directly, the user should provide read_ohm and _not_ provide the others.

+The driver also provides support for a fixed resistor in series with NTC.
+It's often used to shift the temperature trip points defined by hardware, for instance temperature protection in charger ICs.
+In this case, the driver always measure the sum of NTC's and fixed resistor's resistances.
+Or, put it another way, the fixed resistance has to be substracted from measurement result to give true NTC resistance.
+The example circuit is as follows (for circuit 4 above):

+     [pullup_uV]
+	 |
+	 $ (pullup_ohm)
+	 |
+	 +----------------------------[read_uV]
+	 |
+	[TH]
+	 |
+	 $ (series_ohm)
+	 |
+	-+- (ground)

 Sysfs Interface
 ---------------